-54. The servicer shall have expertise in servicing exposures of a similar nature to those securitised

-Page 137 §(t) Wft licensed and greater than 5 years of experience as well as being 100% owned and fully consolidated by Rabobank.
+54. The servicer shall have expertise in servicing exposures of a similar nature to those securitised section 4.4 Regulatory and Industry Compliance, STS-securitisation §(t) Wft licensed and greater than 5 years of experience as well as being 100% owned and fully consolidated by Rabobank.